Vlek/better-SEPTA/README.md

 # better-SEPTA

+### Mission Statement :
+Our group wishes to focus on making society a better place by better utilizing what is already available, creating cost efficient software-based services for the public.
+We chose to do this in order to create the most societal good that we can with limited resources, choosing to focus on goods and services most used by everyday individuals that we are knowledgeable regarding such that we would have enough first-hand experience with them to have an educated discussion regarding their optimization for better consumption.

 ### Problem Statement :
 The SEPTA transit is a vital public utility that runs on a semi-regular schedule.
 However, due to unforeseen issues, delays, or malfunctions, the service can be delayed for a considerable amount of time.
 There is currently no up-to-date information that is readily consumable for the public to gauge when they would like to use SEPTA nor when they should arrive in order to receive optimal service (e.g., catching the correct Trolley that gets one closest to their destination).